 Figure 2 shows a Navy briefing slide depicting the potential new surface force architecture, with each sphere representing a manned ship or an unmanned surface vehicle (USV).
 Consistent with Figure 2, the Navy's 355-ship goal, reflecting the current force architecture, calls for a Navy with twice as many large surface combatants as small surface combatants.
-Figure 2 suggests that the potential new surface force architecture could lead to the obverse-a planned force mix that calls for twice as many small surface combatants than large surface combatants-along with a new third tier of numerous USVs.
+Figure 2 suggests that the potential new surface force architecture could lead to the obverse-a planned force mix that calls

-&lt;sup>5 The designation FF, with two Fs, means frigate in the same way that the designation DD, with two Ds, means destroyer.
+5 The designation FF, with two Fs, means frigate in the same way that the designation DD, with two Ds, means destroyer.
 FF is sometimes translated less accurately as fast frigate.
 FFs, however, are not particularly fast by the standards of U.S. Navy combatants-their maximum sustained speed, for example, is generally lower than that of U.S. Navy aircraft carriers, cruisers, and destroyers.
 In addition, there is no such thing in the U.S. Navy as a slow frigate.

-&lt;sup>6 Some U.S. Navy surface combatants are equipped with a point-defense AAW system, meaning a short-range AAW system that is designed to protect the ship itself.
+6 Some U.S. Navy surface combatants are equipped with a point-defense AAW system, meaning a short-range AAW system that is designed to protect the ship itself.
 Other U.S. Navy surface combatants are equipped with an area-defense AAW system, meaning a longer-range AAW system that is designed to protect no only the ship itself, but other ships in the area as well.
 U.S. Navy surface combatants equipped with an area-defense AAW system are referred to as guided-missile ships and have a "G" in their designation.

-&lt;sup>7 When the ship's design has been determined, the program's designation might be changed to the FFG-62 program, since FFG-61 was the final ship in the FFG-7 program.
+7 When the ship's design has been determined, the program's designation might be changed to the FFG-62 program, since FFG-61 was the final ship in the FFG-7 program.
 It is also possible, however, that the Navy could choose a different designation for the program at that point.
 Based on Navy decisions involving the Seawolf (SSN-21) class attack submarine and the Zumwalt (DDG-1000) class destroyer, other possibilities might include FFG-1000, FFG-2000, or FFG-2100.
 (A designation of FFG-21, however, might cause confusion, as FFG-21 was used for Flatley, an FFG-7 class ship.)
-A designation of FFG-62 would be consistent with traditional Navy practices for ship class designations
+A designation of FFG-62 would be consistent with traditional Navy practices for ship class designations.